Author, Andrew Gibson

-Sending money abroad from the UK is not complicated once you understand the process.
+Sending money abroad is not complicated once you understand the process.

-I'll explain how to transfer money abroad step-by-step, how long it takes, the options you have, and the best way to avoid high charges.
+I’ll explain how a transfer works, how long it takes, the information you will need, and the cheapest ways available.

 How to transfer money abroad (in 4 simple steps)